 No worries, the librarians in the BC and Yukon have an online chat service.
 You can ask your questions without having to go to the library.
 It is open every day and most evenings until 9pm.

 There is a librarian on the other end ready to help with:

 Use Ask Away where library help is only a click away.

 BC offers an open textbook program.
 Not all programs and courses use open textbooks, but they are becoming more common.
 Open textbooks are openly licensed using a Creative Commons license, and are offered in various e-book formats free of charge, or print on demand books available at cost.
-The purpose behind the open textbook project is to support your learning while trying to keep the cost of paying for books more accessible.
-Even if the course you are taking does not have an open textbook, you can still use open textbooks to supplement your learning.
-You can find a wide variety of open textbooks available at BC Open Textbooks.
+The purpose behind the open textbook project is to support your learning while keeping things accessible and affordable.
+Even your course does not use an open textbook, you can still use open textbooks to supplement your learning.
+Find a wide variety of open textbooks available at BC Open Textbooks.